vitabaks/docs/docs/extensions/install.md

 ### Source code

-If necessary, use `pre_deploy_command` or `post_deploy_command` to define a script or command to build an extension from source code.
+If needed, use `pre_deploy_command` or `post_deploy_command` to run a command, bash script, or script path on the host to build an extension from source.

-You can use a command, bash script content, or script path on the host.

-Variables:
+Available variables:

 ```yaml
 # Execute custom commands or scripts